pablokris/scaif-llama-demo/README.md

 This repository is part of the "Introducing Llama Index" demo, which can be found [here](https://bit.ly/3ItUEc9).
 It contains a very simple implementation that allows you to index the "paul_graham_essay.txt" and prompt questions.
 The demo is based on the official Llamaindex starter tutorial found [here](https://docs.llamaindex.ai/en/stable/getting_started/starter_example.html).

-### Starter.py

-This is the simplest implementation which will:

-- Load the document
-- Index it and create the vectors
-- Answer the question

-From the root directory run `python starter.py`

-Note: In this implementation, the index is not persistent.

-### Storing-your-index.py

-This demo is the same as the starter, but will persist your index.
-You will notice a "storage" directory with your index has been created.

-From the root directory run `python storing-your-index.py`

 ### Installation Documentation

 _Official Llamaindex installation instructions can be found [here](https://docs.llamaindex.ai/en/stable/getting_started/installation.html)._